bruchansky/pfootprint-nlp/README.md

 ![NLP tools](https://github.com/Plural-thinktank/pfootprint/blob/master/images/NLP-tools.png)

 This toolkit is multi-language, please consult IBM Watson and FastText documentation to see what languages are supported.

-Examples below are based on 2016 U.S. elections.
-Transcripts of all televised debates are available on the [American Presidency Project](http://www.presidency.ucsb.edu/debates.php).

 ## Installation
 Scripts are written in python and use, among others, TensorFlow and IBM Watson libraries.
 TensorFlow provides some good documentation on how to install python and its library on your computer: [install python and TensorFlow](https://www.tensorflow.org/install/).